FTSRG/modes3-smartcity/docs/technical_documentation/kura/kura_install guide.md

 * Connect an SD card reader with the SD card inside.
 * Open Etcher and select from your hard drive the Raspberry Pi .img or .zip file you wish to write to the SD card.
 * Select the SD card you wish to write your image to.
-* Review your selections and click 'Flash!' to begin writing data to the SD card.
+* Review your selections and click *Flash!* to begin writing data to the SD card.

 ### Install Raspbian system